history museum summer camps

 History Jackson Hole invites kids to not only learn about local history, but to experience it.
 Hands-on activities, recreational games, and field trips combine to make History Museum Camps educational and fun!

-Cost is $375 a week; scholarships are available through One22.
+Cost is $375 a week; scholarships may be available through One22.

 JUNIOR CURATOR CAMP